DIY Will Writing Process: Step-by-Step

 What if Things Go Wrong?

 - Challenges: On grounds of invalid execution, lack of capacity, undue influence, or fraud.
-Claims must be made within 6 months of probate grant.
+Claims within 6 months of probate.

 - Fraud: Forged signatures or false information can void the entire will.

-- Lost or damaged will: Courts may accept a copy if proven authentic.
+- Lost will: Courts may accept a copy if proven authentic.

 Emotional & Financial Support